Vesa-Matti Loiri: Early life and youth

 Growing up among the baby boomers, Vesa-Matti had many peers and was regarded as the leader of his group of friends.
 He led boys' games that often mimicked movies, especially westerns.
 In the early 1950s, Vesa-Matti sang in the B-section of the boys' choir Cantores Minores.
 However, by the time he was expected to move up to the A-section, his interests had shifted, and he gave up choir singing.
-During the 1952 Summer Olympics in Helsinki, the Loiri family moved to Haaga, where Vesa-Matti made his debut in summer theater.
+During the 1952 Summer Olympics in Helsinki, the Loiri family moved to Haaga, where Vesa-Matti made his debut in summer theatre.
 The 1950s educational system in Finland emphasized practical professions over creativity, which led to the Loiri brothers losing interest in school.
 After primary school, Vesa-Matti attended the newly established Pohjois-Haaga School.
 In Haaga, he befriended the Kuoppamäki brothers, Jukka and Mikko, with whom he performed as a Star Boy during their teenage years.

 In the late 1950s, Vesa-Matti was part of the band Rock Brothers Loiri, which included his brother Veli-Pekka, Mikko Kuoppamäki, and Timo Juslin.
 Occasionally, he performed as Rock-Olga, a female rock persona.
 In early 1962, the band performed a youth musical titled Huipulla tuulee (The Wind Blows at the Top), which caught the attention of Paavo Hukkinen, an actor and organizer for Suomen Filmiteollisuus (Finnish Film Industry).
 Hukkinen inquired if Vesa-Matti would be interested in a film role.
 This led to his casting in the drama film The Boys.

 Loiri had read the novel The Boys upon its release and dreamed of playing the role of Jake.
 However, he did not actively pursue the role; instead, he was discovered through the aforementioned musical.
 Loiri later noted that without The Boys, he might not have pursued theater school, as his interests at the time were more focused on music.